Table of Contents

 Espresso

-Espresso is a mobile automation framework from Google that allows you to create and deploy UI tests for Android apps.
+Espresso is a mobile testing framework from Google that lets you create and run UI tests for Android apps.
 Because testing an application’s user interface is essential before deployment, app developers and testers frequently use Espresso.
-Developers can design a scenario and record their interactions with a device, then add assertions to capture snapshots of the app’s UI elements and check their behavior.
+Developers can design a scenario, record their interactions with a device, and add assertions to capture snapshots of the app’s UI elements and verify their behavior.
 The program stores the recording and generates UI test cases, which can be used to test the app.

 Robotium